gogs/docs/en-US/advanced/configuration_cheat_sheet.md

 ## Mailer

-- `ENABLED`: To indicate whether enable mail service of any.
+- `ENABLED`: Enable this to use mail service of any.
 - `HOST`: SMTP mail host address.
 - `USER`: User name of system mailer(usually just your e-mail address).
 - `PASSWD`: Password of you mailer.

 ## OAuth

-- `ENABLED`: General switch for oAuth, default value is "false"
+- `ENABLED`: General switch for OAuth, default value is "false"

 ## Cache